Sahuri/create-webapp-use-python-django-onWindows/2_config-mysql-database.md

 		}
 	}

-5. Activate virtual environment with type (mynenv\Scripts\activate).
+5. Activate virtual environment with type (myvenv\Scripts\activate).
 6. Install mysqlclient package with type (pip install django mysqlclient).
 7. Type (python manage.py migrate).
 8. Go to your mysql then type (show tables;).
 Configuration tables will be created automaticaly there.